pchalamet/pchalamet.github.io/content/posts/fsharp nullable.md

     static member Raise(msg, ?innerException) =
         TerrabuildException(msg, innerException |> Option.defaultValue null) |> raise
 ```

+#### Nullability Info Context
+I've not completely migrated PresqueYaml so not able to tell about this (PresqueYaml does support nullable context and is able to enforce it force C# define types).
+I will try to complete the migration and report my finding here for F# reference types.

 ### nonNull / if / match
 `nonNull` is pretty brutal and throws and NRE if `null`.
 That's pretty quick and dirty and probably enough for some situation.
 Not really useful in practice (as the consequence are same) - but better from a type system point of view.
 This also can act as a marker for unsafe null removal.